Second Minnesota State Capitol

-After fire destroyed Minnesota's first capitol building on March 1, 1881, the second capitol, completed in 1883, served as the seat of Minnesota state government for just 10 years before state officials began planning a grander, more efficient Capitol.
+After fire destroyed the U.S. state of Minnesota's first capitol building on March 1, 1881, the second capitol, completed in 1883, served as the seat of Minnesota state government for just 10 years before state officials began planning a grander, more efficient Capitol.
 The second Capitol building stood on the site of the first Capitol for 55 years until its demolition in 1937.

 The loss of the first capitol prompted quick action.
 The legislature approved $75,000 to cover costs to rebuild the capitol, assuming the reuse of the walls of the old Capitol and the governor issued a call for proposals in June.
 Architect Leroy S. Buffington won the contract.

 When the old walls proved unstable, the legislature approved an additional $100,000 for a completely new building.
 The total budget came to $185,000 and carried the stipulation that costs could not exceed this amount.
 Exceeding the budget carried a misdemeanor penalty.

 Buffington designed the new three-story building in the shape of a Greek cross.
 It featured a foundation of cut stone and walls of red brick with Dresbach sandstone trim.
 Each wing measured 150 feet in length.
 The central dome reached 200 feet in height.
 The main entrance on Wabasha Street opened onto the first floor, where the governor, attorney general, auditor, treasurer, and secretary of state had offices.

 Two iron stairways led to the second floor from the rotunda.
 The Assembly (House of Representatives) chamber in the Tenth Street wing featured a twenty-five-foot ceiling with a large stained glass skylight.
 Eight windows provided natural light supplemented by two large chandeliers and four electric lights for evening sessions.
 A third-story viewing gallery ran across the south side of the room.

 The Senate chamber, finished in yellow birch and birdseye maple, took up the Wabasha Street wing.
 A stained glass skylight, wine-colored stained glass windows in the gallery, a large chandelier, and four electric fixtures lit the chamber.
 Stairways from the hallways led to an upper visitors' gallery encircling the room.

 The Supreme Court chamber in the Exchange Street wing featured woodwork of cherry and Hungarian ash.
 The court wing included five private rooms for the use of the judges, a retiring and consultation room for attorneys, and a law library.